stanislaw/SoftwareDesignHeuristics/README.md

 making the code harder to work with and more prone to errors.

-Understanding when to apply the Single Source principle and when to allow for exceptions—is crucial for achieving balance and maintaining flexibility in software design.
+Understanding when to apply the Single Source principle and when to allow for exceptions is crucial for achieving balance and maintaining flexibility in software design.
 Learning where to follow and where to de-prioritize the Single Source principle is a good skill that distinguishes a more experienced programmer from a beginner one.